lazywithclass/videos/README.md

 <details>
 <summary>
-<a href="http://kingencyclopedia.stanford.edu/encyclopedia/documentsentry/doc_beyond_vietnam/">Martin Luther King – Beyond Vietnam: A Time to Break Silence</a>
+<a href="http://kingencyclopedia.stanford.edu/encyclopedia/documentsentry/doc_beyond_vietnam/">Martin Luther King – Beyond Vietnam: A Time to Break Silence (56:37)</a>
 </summary>

+The audio player found at the above link seems to work only on Chrome.

 "A time comes when silence is betrayal."